Oregon Zoo Elephant History & Controversies

 The Firestorm Surrounding the Oregon Zoo Bond in 2008

 In 2008, Oregon voters approved a bond measure largely intended to fund the construction of an off-site elephant preserve for the Oregon Zoo.
-Over the following six years, controversy arose as funds were redirected, with some critics alleging mistreatment or corruption, and no elephant preserve was ever built.
+Over the following six years, controversy arose as funds were redirected away from the promised reserve.
 Instead, the zoo invested in a state-of-the-art laboratory aimed at advancing captive breeding, sparking widespread outrage and scrutiny over the transparency and use of taxpayer funds.

 Additional Sources for the Oregon Zoo Bond in 2008